ErinClaudio/friendly-guide/README.md

 # README

-This is current rails api application we are using for the Quarterly study project.
-I would like to use Casa REAdME as an example readme for this project.
+This is the current version of the rails API application we are using for the Quarterly study project.
+I want to use Casa REAdME as an example readme for this project.